DarienBrito/NLC/README.md

 The user builds any kind of SynthDef.
 The framework simply creates a parametric space for that SynthDef that can be explored using various utilities.

-The only restriction the user has while creating the SynthDef is that it MUST have an "out" argument mapped to the Out UGen.
-This is so because there is an internal way of handling routings that otherwise will fail.
+The only restriction the user has while creating the SynthDef is:

+- It MUST have an "out" argument mapped to the Out UGen

+This is so because there is an internal method of handling routings that otherwise will fail

 ```js